 Referral

 The new system was finally tested at the Test meeting of India against Sri Lanka in 2008.
 The Indian team evaluated the effectiveness of the computer replay even though it was defeated.
 This match was the official debut of the new system in the ICC.
-However, referral proved its maximum effectiveness in the framework of the ICC Cricket World Cup 2011, after which all disputes were concluded.
+However, referral in cricket proved its maximum effectiveness in the framework of the ICC Cricket World Cup 2011, after which all disputes were concluded.
 In particular, thanks to the additional viewing in the semi-final match India – Pakistan, it was possible to avoid a plurality of opinions.
 Then the referral was resorted to as part of ODI matches during England’s tour of Australia in 2011.

 At the moment, the system is used in most matches of the highest category, where it successfully demonstrates itself.